 Want to taste all the wonderful food that is Hilton Head?
 Make reservations now for their Restaurant Week slotted for February 4-10, 2019.
 2019 marks their 10th anniversary and you’ll be able to sample 70 plus restaurants.
 If you love jazz, don’t miss the Jazz Corner-there are jazzy events throughout the winter.
 The Hilton Head Symphony heats up during the winter with several events-visit their website here.
 There’s also plenty of live music events.
 Visit Hilton Head’s Chamber of Commerce website to find out more.

 Crisp, 60 degree weather is what most avid golfers prefer and Hilton Head has a plentiful supply of courses.
 Check out a map of both public and private courses.
 Hilton Head has over 20 world-class courses and most have great rates during the winter season.
 After all, Hilton Head is ranked as one of the top 10 golf destinations in the U.S. by Golf Digest.
 Winter weather is perfect for practicing your swing or showing off your game.

 Hilton Head is known for its upscale amenities and that includes plenty of spa and pampering time.
 Appointments to do just that are easier to acquire during the off season.
-We like The Indigo Spa, Hilton Head Spa & Wellness, Ahh Green Spa and The Bungalow Day Spa.
+We like The Indigo Spa, Hilton Head Spa & Wellness, and Ahh Green Spa.
 Need some yoga to de-stress?
 Try Jiva Yoga Center and Island Yoga.
 Whether you’re a novice or yoga master, these studios have you covered.